ericdanan/counsel-projectile/README.md

 ## Enabling counsel-projectile mode when emacs starts
 To automatically enable counsel-projectile mode when emacs starts, you can either use the Customize interface to toggle on the variable `counsel-projectile-mode` and save your customization, or add `(counsel-projectile-mode)` to your init file.
 ## Customizing action lists
 The lists of available actions (including the default action) for most of the commands above are stored in custom variables.
-If you set one of these variables, either through the Customize interface or directly with `setq`, the new value will be picked up the next time you invoke the correspodiding commmand.
+If you set one of these variables, either through the Customize interface or directly with `setq`, the new value will be picked up the next time you invoke the corresponding commmand.

 The variable holding the action list for `<command>` is named `<command>-action`.
 The following action list variables are defined:
 - `counsel-projectile-action`